-All these carefully planned tests and evaluations are a good chance to remember basic knowledge and learn new technologies which is mandatory especially in project development stage.
+All these carefully planned tests and evaluations are a good chance to remember basic knowledge and learn new technologies which are mandatory especially in the project development stage.

 Let’s begin with Chief Architect positions at Crossover which pays $100k a year.

 Typical test and evaluation process has 3 steps:

 1. Stage: Multiple Selection Test and A Bit Of Coding

 Before starting your test you may want to register individually to HackerRank so that you can make some practice and understand how the platform works.
 Crossover is conducting tests in partnership with HackerRank so you’ll be redirected to this platform right after you click the “Star” button for your first test.
 But you must know that questions being asked by Crossover are 100% different than what HackerRank has open to the public.